wilsonfsouza/accordion/README.md

 # Start the app in development mode
 $ npm run dev

-# The storybook application will open at port:6006 - access http://localhost:6006/?path=/story/home--page
+# The storybook application will open at port:6006
 ```

 ---